Rescue Efforts Continue After Twin Earthquakes in Venezuela Leave Thousands Missing

 Key Facts

-- 33 survivors have been pulled from collapsed buildings in La Guaira, according to reports.
+- At least 33 survivors have been pulled from collapsed buildings in La Guaira, with nearly 50,000 reported missing.

 What Happened